Key Takeaways

 10. Once the connector is flat and level on the board, remove your iron and let the liquid solder cool for a second.

-Properly Desoldering a Sensor
+Desoldering Techniques for a Sensor

 2. As liquid solder begins to be drawn up the wick, slowly pull wick along pad until all solder is gone, do not push against the pad or you may damage or rip the pad of the board.